gravitational/gravity/README.md

 Gravity was built by [Gravitational Inc](https://gravitational.com), a company based in Oakland, California.
-Gravitational's mission is to allow software creators to freely share their products with customers without having to convert themselves into software operators.
+Gravitational's mission is to allow software creators to easily share their products with customers without having to convert themselves into software operators.

-The original use case for Gravity was to allow Kubernetes applications to be deployed into 3rd party environments.
+The original use case for Gravity was to allow Kubernetes applications to be deployed into 3rd party environments, like on-premise datacenters.
 That's why Gravity includes features like the built-in, graphical cluster installer, infrastructure validation and a built-in privileged access manager (Teleport) for providing remote support.

 These features also resonated with security-minded teams who need to run applications in environments where _compliance matters_.
 Gravity clusters are